hasanhameed07/angular2-dashboard-starter/README.md

 - Dashboard Layout as a separate directive
 - Best open source admin dashboard & control panel theme ['AdminLTE 2'](https://almsaeedstudio.com/) by Abdullah Almsaeed.

-## Running the Application
+## Installation

+1. Checkout this repo in a folder make sure to give root permissions.
-1. Run `npm install` once to install app dependencies
+2. Run `npm install` once to install app dependencies.

-2. Run `npm start` in a separate terminal window to start the server and launch the app
+3. Run `npm start` in a separate terminal window to start the server and launch the app.

 ## Protecting Routes